Education E-3 Sponsorship Jobs in Rhode Island

 Are there any Rhode Island-specific considerations for E-3 sponsorship in education?

 Rhode Island's education sector is heavily university-driven, and many smaller employers may have limited prior experience sponsoring E-3 visas.
-It helps to be prepared to explain the E-3 process to HR teams at smaller colleges or nonprofits, since the visa is Australia-specific and less commonly encountered than the H-1B.
+It helps to be prepared to explain the E-3 process to HR teams at smaller colleges or nonprofits, since the visa is Australia-specific and less commonly encountered than the H-1B visa.
 Public school districts also operate under state certification requirements, so verifying that your Australian teaching credentials meet Rhode Island educator licensure standards is an important parallel step.

 What is the prevailing wage for E-3 education jobs in Rhode Island?